 6. HOW WE TAKE RESPONSIBILITY

 As part of our business, we engage with governments, governmental organizations, industry associations, and other interest groups.
 In doing so, we must comply with the laws governing political activity.

-We shall never make payments to political candidates or support political activities on behalf of NEXPERIA.
-As a general rule, we do not pay advisory fees, make payments, or donate money or in kind to political parties, organizations, or politicians.
+We shall never make payments to political candidates or support political activities on behalf of Nexperia.
+As a general rule, we do not pay advisory fees, make payments, or donate money or in kind to political parties, political organizations or politicians.

 In case of an envisaged diversion from this principle, appropriate management is to explicitly approve this action, in which case all requirements regarding public disclosure shall be complied with in full.

-As a company, we protect the environment by preventing or minimizing the environmental impact of our activities and products by following appropriate design, manufacturing, distribution, and disposal practices.
+As a company, we protect the environment.
+Nexperia prevents and or minimizes the environmental impact of our activities and products by following appropriate design, manufacturing, distribution, hazardous substance management and disposal practices.
 Several environmental laws, standards, requirements, and policies apply to our worldwide business operations.
 We have a responsibility to understand and follow these requirements.
 We have obtained the required environmental permits, approvals and registrations.